6 Unsupervised clustering for cell annotation

 Notice how the there is now a clusters column in the colData and a SOM field in the metadata.

 If necessary, you can run runFuseSOM with a new cluster number and specify a new clusterCol.
 If clusterCol contains a new name, the new clusters will be stored in the new column.
 Otherwise, it will overwrite the the current clusters column.
-Running FuseSOM on the same object will overwrite the SOM field in the metadata.
+Running FuseSOM on the same SingleCellExperiment object will overwrite the existing SOM field in the metadata.

 Just like before, we can plot a heatmap of the resulting clusters across all markers.